 Hot ice cream

 In 1960, the phenomenon took its first steps toward theory when Tanzanian student Erasto Mpemba observed that the hottest mixture of ice cream froze faster than the cold one during cookery class.
 Later, as a student at Mkwawa Secondary School in Iringa attending a physics lecture, he inquired about the causes of this phenomenon and was ridiculed by classmates and his teacher.
 However, the lecturer, Dr. Denis Osborne from the University College in Dar es Salaam, tested and confirmed Mpemba’s observations.
-The two published a paper 1969 detailing the findings.
+The two published a paper in 1969 detailing the findings.

-The strange effect latter made it into both educational and science outlets, but its causes have been poorly understood until now.
+The strange effect later made it into both educational and science outlets, but its causes have been poorly understood until now.
 That’s why a team of Spanish researchers set out to determine why the seemingly counter-intuitive Mpemba effect exists.

 “It is an effect that, historically, has not been addressed in a rigorous manner but merely as an anomaly and a didactic curiosity,” said Antonio Prados, paper co-author and researcher at the Universidad de Sevilla Department of Theoretical Physics.
 “From our perspective, it was important to study it in a system with the minimum ingredients to be able to control and understand its behavior.”